AdobeDocs/ff-services-docs/src/pages/guides/get-started.md

 }'
 ```

 Congratulations!
-You just made your first request to the creative generation services API.
+You just made your first request to the Firefly services API.

-## Automate Token
+<<InlineAlert slots="text" />

 Note that your token will expire every 24 hours and will need to be refreshed after it expires.